 We will not release any information pertaining to your student record without your prior written consent.
 By submitting your consent in advance, you can authorize one or more persons (third parties) to access your information, to obtain documents or to complete transactions on your behalf.

-In person: You or your third party can submit the third-party consent form in person, as long as it is accompanied by a copy of a valid photo ID belonging to the student.
+Email: You or your third party can submit the third-party consent form by email: Registrar.Office@umanitoba.ca.

 - Your consent will remain in effect until the end of the current academic year (August 31st).